osanj/osanj.github.io/content/post/dockerize-everything/index.md

 > **Imagine** needing to launch all these services everytime you do basic development and testing.

 Ok, first of all it's the other teams' fault or the person that decided not to use Docker images.
 Go tell them to change this.
-Once that is done, write yourself a docker compose file which defines all images you need, how you need them run and check this into your git repo.
+Also tell them to use some registry to share the Docker images with other teams.
+Once that is done, write yourself a docker compose file which defines all images you need, how you need them to be started and check this into your git repo.
+Before developing run `docker-compose up` to get your dependencies running.
+If you need them running all the time, you might as well add a [turn the restart policy to always](https://docs.docker.com/compose/compose-file/compose-file-v3/#restart), this way the services are started together with Docker itself (i.e. when your machine starts - yes, I shutdown my notebook everyday).

-Docker Compose is your friend